eastein/lidless/README.txt

 <user> !snapshot frontdoor
 <bot> snapshot taken of frontdoor http://example.com/api/frontdoor/snapshot/1341808842002134.jpg

-This URL is available for a short time.
+This URL is available for a short time (for now, until restart).

+This feature is in beta.

+The settings on a camera stanza to enable it are:

+* snapshot, boolean.
+Defaults to False.
+Set it to True to enable snapshots.
+* snapshot_base_url, string.
+Defaults to http://localhost:8000 - the URL users using IRC should use to reach the main web instance in lidless.
+No trailing slash.

 ### Implementation/Configuration